zowe/zowe.github.io/security.md

 ````

 **IMPORTANT:**  Please do not file a public issue [disclosing vulnerabilities](#Security-issues-disclosure) as this may be misused by violent attackers.
+We encourage the community to work with the Zowe Security team to resolve the issue before going publicly with it.

 <!--
 <div style="display: none;">